fr0ster/mcp-abap-adt-auth-stores/README.md

 This package implements the `IServiceKeyStore` and `ISessionStore` interfaces from `@mcp-abap-adt/auth-broker`:

-- **Service Key Stores**: Read service key JSON files from configured search paths
+- **Service Key Stores**: Read service key JSON files from a specified directory
 - **Session Stores**: Read/write session data from/to `.env` files or in-memory storage
-- **Abstract Classes**: Base classes for creating custom store implementations
+- **File Handlers**: Utility classes for working with JSON and ENV files

 ## Store Types